jbcannon/sht31-array/pages/logger-assembly.md

 The Particle Boron is a development kit that support cellular network.
 This guide illustrates tools, materials, and instruction for connecting the Particle Boron to a Multiplexer to allow up to 8 identically addressed I<sup>2</sup>C busses.

  **Please note that if you only need one or two SHT-31 sensors attached to a data logger, the multiplexer is unnecessary.
-Simply attach the Boron to the Terminal block, and insert a battery**
+Simply attach the Boron to the Terminal block, and insert a battery**.
+The remaining steps involving the multiplexer are unnecessary and can be skipped.

 ## Tools
 - Soldering iron and lead-free solder